kaitlyn-hung/test-kaitlyn-hung.github.io/linux-permissions/README.md

 ---
 ## Tasks
-1️⃣ Check the user and group permissions for all files in the projects directory.
+1️⃣ **Check the user and group permissions for all files in the projects directory.**

-2️⃣ Check whether any files have incorrect permissions and change the permissions as needed.
+2️⃣ **Check whether any files have incorrect permissions and change the permissions as needed.**

-3️⃣ Check the permissions of the **/home/researcher2/projects/drafts** directory and modify these permissions to remove any unauthorized access.
+3️⃣ **Check the permissions of the /home/researcher2/projects/drafts directory and modify these permissions to remove any unauthorized access.**

-4️⃣ Change directory permissions.
+4️⃣ **Change directory permissions.**

 ---
+## Results
 #### Task 1️⃣: Check the user and group permissions for all files in the projects directory.
 Navigate to the **projects directory** from current directory /home/researcher2.
 ```bash